HUB-Bordeaux/HowToDo/Create_Experience_HUB_Project.md

 **Do not** select the `Duration of the activity`.

-Select the Experience `Associated Project`.
+Select the Experience or HUB Project `Associated Project`.

 You can then choose the `End of registration` and `Due Date`.

-For an experience their is no `Associated time-slots` and `Mark Associated`.
+For an experience or a Project their is no `Associated time-slots` and `Mark Associated` checkbox.

 Then you must **NOT** select the location of your activity here.

-Check `Subscribe to planned activity ?` so the students can register themselves to the activity.
+Check `Subscribe to planned activity ?`.

 ![Setup Experience 1](Experience/Experience1.png)

 <br/>
 <br/>

-Set the title of your activity with the `[EXPERIENCE]` flag and then the title.
+Set the title of your activity with the `[EXPERIENCE]` of `[HUB PROJECT]` flag and then the title.

 Paste the activity's description.